Sarankrishna/Zanzibar.RenameFiles/README.md

 Zanzibar.RenameFiles
 ====================

-This is sample code is used for number of the file.
+This is sample code is used for numbering of the file.